 CalSTRS Defined Benefit Program is a traditional defined benefit plan that provides retirement, survivor and disability benefits.
 Your Defined Benefit retirement benefit is based on a formula set by law using your age, service credit and final compensation.

-hired on or before December 31, 2012.
+On or before December 31, 2012

-CalSTRS 2% at 62 – members first
+CalSTRS 2% at 60

-hired on or after January 1, 2013.
+On or after January 1, 2013

 Form 1099-R is the Internal Revenue Service form reporting a taxpayer’s distributions from pensions, annuities, IRAs, insurance contracts, profit-sharing plans and/or retirement plans (including section 457 state and local government plans).